 “Between October 1994 and October 1995, the number of birth defects per 1,000 live births in Al Basrah Maternity Hospital was 1.37.
 In 2003, the number of birth defects in Al Basrah Maternity Hospital was 23 per 1,000 livebirths.
 Within less than a decade, the occurrence of congenital birth defects increased by an astonishing 17-fold in the same hospital.”
 (12)

 Depleted Uranium – that is patriotism.
-Acting upon moral judgement to do what is right, and to face the consequences alone, at personal cost, like Bradley Manning?
+Acting upon one’s judgement to do what is right – to face the consequences alone, at personal cost – like Bradley Manning?
 That is treachery.
-Thus is the murderous logic of capitalism in decay.
+Thus is the murderous logic of American militarism.

 Take the massacre in Baghdad on July 12, 2007.
 Strikes from a 30mm cannon were fired at a group of civilians, among which there were children.
 Twelve of the people killed were civilians, two children were wounded.
-(9) The soldiers firing the weapon at the group of innocents have dehumanized any Iraqi they see, to the point that they may disregard the killing of children, merely as “collateral damage.”
-As though they are playing a video-game, they beg for a chance to shoot, they praise one another’s precise aim, and show no empathy, nor mercy for the people they are attacking.
+(9) The soldiers firing the weapon at the group of innocents have dehumanized any Iraqi they lay eyes on, to the point that they may disregard the killing of children merely as “collateral damage.”
+As though they are playing a video-game, they beg for a chance to shoot, they praise one another’s aim, when it is precise, and show no empathy, nor mercy, for the people they are attacking.
 (10)

 “And you can see that they also deliberately target Saaed, a wounded man there on the ground, despite their earlier belief that they didn’t have the rules of engagement — that the rules of engagement did not permit them to kill Saeed when he was wounded.
 When he is rescued, suddenly that belief changed.
 You can see in this particular image he is lying on the ground and the people in the van have been separated, but they still deliberately target him.
 This is why we called it Collateral Murder.
 In the first example maybe it’s collateral exaggeration or incompetence when they strafe the initial gathering, this is recklessness bordering on murder, but you couldn’t say for sure that was murder.
 But this particular event — this is clearly murder.”
 (11)

-To put things into perspective, let’s look at the bombings of Vietnam during the Vietnam war.
-The US flew 1,899,688 sorties and dropped 6,727,084 tons of bombs on Indo China, compared with the 2,700,000 tons of bombs dropped on Nazi Germany during the Second World War.
+To put things into perspective, let’s look at the bombings of Vietnam during the war.
+The US flew 1,899,688 sorties and dropped 6,727,084 tons of bombs on Indo-China, comparable perhaps with that of the 2,700,000 tons of bombs dropped on Nazi Germany during the Second World War.
 (33)

 Between 1961 and 1971, U.S. forces sprayed more than 111,000 tons of toxic chemicals on highly populated areas of Indo-China (34).
 Roughly 65 toxic chemicals were used, including those that are already prohibited to be used as military poisons by international conventions and laws of various nations such as dioxin, hexachlorobenzene, chlordane, dieldrin, 2,45T, and DDT (34).